akoniecki/AL-Go-OnPremise-Deployer/README.md

             import-module ALOps.ExternalDeployer
             Install-ALOpsExternalDeployer -ServerInstance test-onpremise
         ```
-    - Be sure to register your app in Entra ID (Azure AD) to obtain the authContext credentials (ClientID, ClientSecret, and TenantID), and configure your BC instance for Entra ID authentication.
+    - In case of using Entra ID authentication, be sure to register your app in Entra ID (Azure AD) to obtain the authContext credentials (ClientID, ClientSecret, and TenantID), and configure your BC instance for Entra ID authentication.

 ## 📊 Usage Statistics
 To improve AL-Go OnPremise Deployer, anonymized usage data is collected: